-The tap water is offered to guests in restaurants, but it could also be offered to guests at the entrance, etc., and it could also be offered to staff in staff areas.
+The tap water is offered to guests in restaurants and meeting rooms, but it could also be offered to guests at the reception, etc., and it could also be offered to staff in staff areas.

 During the audit, the visual inspection confirms that tap water is offered and promoted.